Last Updated on January 1, 2023

 - Instructions give by-the-cup measurements for firmer/softer feel

 - Insulation keeps the Mediflow pillow cool, but not cold

 - Pillow still sloshes after trying to remove the air

 - Might not help with back pain

-Measuring 20” x 28”, this one can fit standard and queen size pillow cases.
+Measuring 20” x 28”, this one can fit standard and queen size pillowcases.
 The directions come with water measurements for different levels of firmness, which can help you to find the most comfortable level for you.
-Filled all the way, this is a heavy pillow which weighs a whopping 20 pounds!
+Filled all the way, this is a heavy pillow that weighs a whopping 20 pounds!
 If you have trouble lifting objects due to recent surgery or a chronic condition, this might not be the best option out there.